 We’re so excited that you’re interested in being a part of Miss Anthology 2019!
 If you have comics or art ready to submit, we have an easy, 2-step process!

-First things first, we do have some restrictions on who can apply.
-You’ll need to be 9-18 years old (parent/child collaborations accepted), female or LBGTQIA+, and live in the greater Pacific Northwest (Washington, Oregon, Idaho, Alaska and Northern California).
+First things first, we do have some restrictions on who can submit.
+You’ll need to be 21-years old or under (parent/child collaborations accepted), female and/or LBGTQIA2S+, and live in the greater Pacific Northwest (Washington, Oregon, Idaho, Alaska and Northern California).

 Ready to Submit Work?

 Make sure that your submission meets the comic submission specifications below.
 Once you’ve checked that off, go ahead and fill out the submission form and then click “Submit Work Now” on the “Our Anthology” drop down menu, or click here to upload your work!
 You’ll be taken to our Dropbox folder where you’ll need to click “choose files” select your work, and fill out your name and email address.